 GM keeps filter inspection / replacement documentation for all booths that are using more than 100 gallons per year.
-Only the paint spray booths located in the Design Building, Manufacturing B Building (coating lab), and Service Ops Building use more than 100 gallons per year.
+Only the paint spray booth located in the Design Building, Manufacturing B Building (coating lab) used more than 100 gallons per year (in 2023).
 (MI-ROP-B4049-2019, FGRULE287C, IV.1, VI.1.b: proper installation of filters, filter replacement documentation).